Guide · Remove wind noise on Mac

 How to remove wind noise from a video on a Mac

 Shot something great outside, only to hear wind battering the mic the whole way through?
 That low, roaring rumble is the most common thing that ruins outdoor clips.
-Here's how to cut wind noise from a video on a Mac in one tap, 100% offline: the picture is untouched, and there's no account, no upload, no watermark.
+Here's how to cut wind noise from a video on a Mac in one tap, 100% offline: the picture is untouched, and there's no account, no upload.

 Updated July 2026 · step-by-step